danphillipsstats/danphillipsstats.github.io/_pages/cv.md

 ======
 * Jan 2026 - Current, **Statistical Modeller**, *Oxford Vaccine Group, University of Oxford*
   * Developing models to estimate correlates of protection for typhoid, paratyphoid and non-typhoidal salmonella <br>
+  * Collaborating on Bayesian borrowing of information from previous trials, to reduce size of the control arm <br>

 * Jan-Apr 2025, **Statistical Intern**, *Oxford University Statistical Consulting*
   * Statistical advice for clients, reports in Rmarkdown